Travel plan and Risk Assessments

 Travel plan and risk assessment

-In general terms, all University activities which are potentially hazardous should be subject to a risk assessment, and business travel is no exception to this, and as such it is the responsibility of the Head of School (or equivalent) to ensure that systems are in place to address this.
-However, we must take a proportionate approach to this and focus and prioritise on higher risk activities.
+In general terms, all University activities which are potentially hazardous should be subject to a risk assessment.
+Business travel is no exception to this, and as such, it is the responsibility of the Head of School (or equivalent), to ensure that adequate systems are in place to manage this; including up to date emergency contact details and next of kin details, for those travelling.
+However, it is important to take a proportionate approach, to ensure the focus and priorities are on higher risk travel activities.

 UK low risk travel